 Trying to establish the risk factors for suicide is challenging because the causes of suicide are complex.
 According to Christine Moutier, Chief Medical Officer of the American Foundation for Suicide Prevention: “At the individual level, there is never a single cause of suicide.
 There are always multiple risk factors.”

-There are several historical factors that can make a person contemplate and attempt suicide.
-These include being exposed to another person’s suicide, past suicide attempts, and a family history of suicide.
+There are several historical factors that can make a person contemplate suicide or take their own life.
+These include prior suicide attempts, a family history of suicide and being exposed to another person’s suicide.
 Having experienced abuse or trauma as a child is also a risk factor.

 If you, or a loved one, have any of the above risk factors, it doesn’t mean that suicide is inevitable but you should be aware of the warning signs.